 I wrote the story, "Fugue Devil," in 1991, some 20 years after the dream.
 The theme of the story diverges radically from the dream itself, but the creature's main appearances are all there.
 I can attest that we do dream in color, for the various hues to which its body changed were brilliant.
 Needless to say, because the creature came out of the woods (which adjoin Bob Cox's house as well), I looked upon them with a certain amount of fear for some years afterward.
 And while I consider these woods among the most friendly, beautiful, and welcoming places on earth, they still hold a somewhat dark place in my heart because of that wonderful, memorable night horror from my youth.

-While I can't objectively state that "Fugue Devil" is one of my best tales, it certainly is one of my most personally meaningful tales.
+"Fugue Devil," whatever its merits, is almost certainly my most personally significant tale.
 It was one of those special stories that, as a writer, I had to write.

 May all your nightmares be as memorable and lovely.